 All three main characters are stereotypical, almost like cartoonish caricatures.
 It’s most noticeable at the beginning, where their shallow personalities are only defined by a handful of quirky traits.
 Their characterizations get expanded later in the series, but never to the point of anything substantial.
 Every once in a while, we see hints of hidden depth that go beyond their intended archetypes.
 Nonetheless, the characters are oversimplified and don’t undergo much development.

 Hua Hua’s actress (Lene Lai) definitely radiates in her scenes.
 Out of everyone, she has the most opportunities to showcase her comedic ability, and the actress does such a fantastic job in the spotlight.
 She captures the essence of A-Bu’s persona with a twinkle in her eyes, sass in her voice, and buoyancy in her mannerisms.
 I was also impressed with Xiao Chi’s actor (Edward Chen), who embodies his role enthusiastically.
-A-Bu’s actor (Patrick Lee) isn’t bad, but Xiao Chi’s character is the most limiting and the actor doesn’t have as much room to shine as his costars.
+A-Bu’s actor (Patrick Lee) isn’t bad, but his storyline is the most limiting and the actor doesn’t have as much room to shine as his costars.

 The romances in Mermaid Sauna are disappointing.
 A-Bu’s whirlwind fling with a guy he met in the bar feels forced, and I couldn’t immerse into the storyline.
 The connection between Xiao Chi and the art dealer could’ve developed interestingly, but it didn’t receive enough focus.
 Surprisingly, Hua Hua and Xi Jia were the most intriguing pair.
 I didn’t expect the non-BL romance would be my favourite storyline in a BL series.
 Yet, the characters shared an emotional & physical intimacy that felt compelling.